irusri/api/genelist.md

 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint allows you to get all PlantGenIE databases.
+This endpoint allows you to get all PlantGenIE GeneList.
 {% endapi-method-description %}

 {% api-method-spec %}